chrissayon/LogExtractor/README.md

 # LogExtractor
-Extracts out the logs from the specified file and logs out unique ip addresses, most active ip addresses, and unique ip addresses.
+Extracts out the logs from the specified file and logs out unique ip addresses, most active ip addresses, and most visited urls.

 Requires .NET 6.